-You might be wondering at this point how to go about adding the Alt text to images on your website.
+You might be wondering at this point how one goes about adding the Alt text to images on their website.
 Well, that really depends on the platform you are using for your website.
 The good news is that most platforms, like WordPress, Joomla, Wix and others, provide an easy-to-use interface for typing in the Alt text.

 Since WordPress is the most popular platform, I’m going to use WordPress to illustrate how you would add the Alt text to your images.